clearlinux/autospec/README.rst

   control is required.

 build_prepend
+  Additional actions that should take place after ``%build`` and before the ``%configure`` macro or equivalent (``%cmake``, etc.).
+If autospec is creating AVX2, AVX-512 or 32-bit, these actions will be repeated for each of those builds, This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

+build_prepend_once
   Additional actions that should take place directly after ``%build`` and before the ``%configure`` macro or equivalent (``%cmake``, etc.).
-If autospec is creating AVX2, AVX-512 or 32-bit, these actions will be repeated for each of those builds, This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.
+  If autospec is creating AVX2, AVX-512 or 32-bit, these action will not be repeated for each of those builds, This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

 make_prepend
   Additional actions that should take place directly after the